-All Snapper operations are carried out for an existing configuration (see Section 7.5, "Creating and Modifying Snapper Configurations" for details).
+All Snapper operations are carried out for an existing configuration (see Section 7.5, "Creating and modifying Snapper configurations" for details).
 You can only take snapshots of partitions or volumes for which a configuration exists.
 By default the system configuration (root) is used.
-If you want to create or manage snapshots for your own configuration you need to explicitly choose it.
+To create or manage snapshots for your own configuration you need to explicitly choose it.
 Use the Current Configuration drop-down box in YaST or specify the -c on the command line (snapper -c MYCONFIG COMMAND).

-7.6.1 Snapshot Metadata
+7.6.1 Snapshot metadata